Who we are

 Robert was Australia’s longest serving Minister for Aboriginal and Torres Strait Islander Affairs, before spending a decade as the CEO of Australian Red Cross.
 During that time he spoke on behalf of the International Red Cross and Red Crescent Federation at the three international humanitarian conferences in Norway, Mexico and Austria, which led to the negotiation of the Treaty on the Prohibition of Nuclear Weapons.

 Robert is a patron of the Tom Uren Memorial Fund and advocates tirelessly for Australia to sign and ratify the Treaty.

 Margaret Beavis is a general practitioner with a strong interest in public health.
-She teaches at Melbourne University and is currently president of the Medical Association for Prevention of War.
+She teaches at Melbourne University and is the immediate past president of the Medical Association for Prevention of War.

 Associate Professor Marianne Hanson gained her Masters and Doctoral degrees in International Relations at Oxford University, where she focused on international security issues, especially the East-West conflict, strategic studies, and arms control.
 She has lectured at the University of Queensland for the past 24 years; prior to this appointment, she was a Stipendiary Lecturer at Magdalen College, Oxford University.
 Between 2000 and 2005, she served on the Australian government’s advisory panel on international security.

 Dr Hanson joined the ICAN Australia board in 2019.